-If your divorce case went all the way to a trial then you know just how much of a commitment it is to see a case from beginning to end.
-All of the time, money and emotional output that is required in a case like this can be overwhelming to think about.
-When you were unsuccessful at settling your case in mediation then it became apparent that whatever a judge decided would be the final word in your case.
-However- once you got to trial it may have become apparent to you that the limitations your judge had before him or her- limited knowledge of you and your spouse, limited time to learn about you both and your circumstances- led to a decision that wasn’t exactly “fair”.
+If your divorce case went all the way to a trial, then you know just how much of a commitment it is to see a change from beginning to end.
+All of the time, money, and emotional output required in a case like this can be overwhelming to think about.
+When you were unsuccessful at settling your case in mediation, then it became apparent that whatever a judge decided would be the final word in your case.
+However- once you got to trial, it may have become clear to you that the limitations your judge had before them- limited knowledge of you and your spouse, little time to learn about you both and your circumstances- led to a decision that wasn’t exactly “fair.”

 How an appellate court will review your attempt to appeal the division of property in your divorce

-Many people come into our office for a free of charge consultation and tell me that their understanding of martial property law (otherwise known as community property law) in Texas is that any property owned by their spouse and themselves will be divided up in a 50/50 manner- straight down the middle.
+Many people come into our office for a free of charge consultation and tell me that their understanding of marital property law (otherwise known as community property law) in Texas is that any property owned by their spouse and themselves will be divided up in a 50/50 manner- straight down the middle.
 My response is that their understanding may not be far off, but it is nonetheless incorrect.
 Let’s examine why that is.

 What information will a family law court consider when dividing up your community estate?

-How long does it take to appeal a decision and what happens to the divorce decree during the wait?
+How long does it take to appeal a decision, and what happens to the divorce decree during the wait?

 Questions about appealing a divorce order?
 Contact the Law Office of Bryan Fagan, PLLC